Bappy38/Youtube2.0/README.md

 # TODO

 - Show Search Result based on Search

-# Improvement

 - Make WatchPage Exactly like youtube using Youtube APIs
 - Shimmer UI for VideoContainer
 - Write detail about JsonP.
 And challenges faced around this topic
-- We will only store last 50 search result.
+- Only store last 50 search suggestion.
 And remove the old entry if it exceeds 50

-# Completed till Advance Features in Youtube